Hey,

 It’s so embarrassing…

-To make a long story short; with a hefty dose of youthful enthusiasm, a soon-to-be black eye and five hundred bruises, I somehow managed to bulldozer my way through four opponents and – listen to this – without scoring a single real point, win each and every fight to finally get a shiny medal at the end of the day.
+To make a long story short; with a hefty dose of youthful enthusiasm and a soon-to-be black eye, I somehow managed to bulldozer my way through four opponents and, without scoring a single real point, win each and every fight to finally get a shiny medal at the end of the day.

 Sounds unreal, right?

-And I still laugh hard every time I think about that day!
+I still laugh hard when I think about that day!

 But don’t follow my lead.

-A black eye is cool in high-school – not the office.
+A black eye is cool in high-school – not at the office!

 So let’s talk about habits for a second.